Email: kjjarvis [at] ucdavis [dot] edu

 Office: Mathematical Sciences Building, Office 2125

-I'm currently a fifth-year Ph.D. candidate in the Applied Mathematics program at UC Davis.
+I'm currently a sixth-year Ph.D. candidate in the Applied Mathematics program at UC Davis.
 I enjoy research in Mathematical Biology and have a passion for teaching.
 When I'm not researching or helping calculus students, I love to travel and watch SF Giant's baseball!

 Broadly speaking, I'm interested in using mathematics to answer interesting questions about biology and human physiology.
 More specifically, my PhD research is in the field of muscle contraction, with an emphasis on modeling at the molecular level.
 The main objective of my current work is to develop a comprehensive theory of contraction that spans from the molecular to whole cell levels and provides a deeper understanding of muscle contraction and fatigue.
 To read more about my past and current projects, see my research page.